magicalgirlsunite/moe-chat/README.md

 ## Note
 * To change the websocket port, change the port in index.html on line 13, line 1 on static/js/client.js, line 2 on server/index.js from 8000 to your port
 * To change HTTP port, add your port in server/index.js on line 4

+  ##TO DO LIST

+  -sending images
+  -custom emote picker
+  -user profiles